pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 ## Conclusion

 All considered, ALGT is a powerfull tool which allows for easy and light, yet formally correct language design.
-The tool helps the designer, by offering a clutter-free experiences and helpfull error messages when small and bigger errors are made.
+The tool helps the designer, by offering a clutter-free experience and helpfull error messages when small and bigger errors are made.

 The tool offers support to gradualize the typesystem automatically.